cvasseng/timeflies.js/README.md

 This function returns a function that can be called to unsubscribe from the event.
 Details on which events are available can be found below.

-The first argument is the DOM node to attach to.

 **Adding custom blocks**